World Cup 2018 Round of 16: Latest Bracket, Predictions and Sunday Odds

 🇪🇸 Spain's passing and possession stats are 🔥🔥🔥 Over 300 more than any other team 👌 #ESP #WorldCup https://t.co/f84HIpx5Fc

-Fernando Hierro's side have plenty of attacking talent and will look to the creativity of Isco, Andres Iniesta and David Silva to break down the Russian defence.
+Fernando Hierro's side have plenty of attacking talent and will look to the creativity of Isco, Andres Iniesta and David Silva to break down Russia's defence.

-They also have an in-form strikeforce as Diego Costa has scored three goals in three games, while Iago Aspas came off the bench to score a late equaliser against Morocco.
-The Celta Vigo striker has an excellent record at international level, as shown by Marca:
+They also have an in-form strike force; Diego Costa has scored three goals in three games, while Iago Aspas came off the bench to score a late equaliser against Morocco.
+The Celta Vigo striker has an excellent record at international level, as Marca highlighted:

 MARCA in English @MARCAinENGLISH